 “…Someone else might be able to pull it off?”

 “Harsh but fair.”

 As she and Noor chatted, Suzy keep seeing John out of the corner of her eye, managing things and politely bossing people around.
 With his tux and tablet he looked very dashing and efficient, and she was into it.
-When he brushed by her chair with one of the sound techs, she snagged his elbow—mostly to ogle him some more, but as a clever cover, she asked, “Have you seen Phoebe?”
+When he brushed by her chair with the sound tech, she snagged his elbow—mostly to ogle him some more, but as a clever cover she asked, “Have you seen Phoebe?”

 “She’s in the back getting her hair and makeup done.”